tarekzaibet/cloud-aws-gcp/aws/aws.md

 - Instances monitored by ELB are reported as : inService or OutOfService
 - Health Checks check the instance health by talking to it
 - Have their own DNS name.
 You are never given an IP address.
+- You need at least two subnets to create a load balancers
 - Read the ELB FAQ for classic load balancers
+- For monitor Application Load Balancer use :  CloudWatch metrics, VPC Flow Logs, CloudTrail logs.

+# Auto Scaling Group VS Target Group

+- Auto Scaling Group is just a group of identical instances that AWS can scale up(add a new one) or down(remove) automatically based on some configurations you've specified.
+You use this to ensure at any point in time, there is the specific number of instances running your application, and when a threshold is reached(like CPU utilization), it scales up or down.

+- Auto Scaling group launches new instances based on the configuration defined in Launch Configuration.
+AMI ID is one of the configuration parameter which defines the type of instance to be launched when auto scaling logic is executed.
+AMI ID is set during the creation of launch configuration and cannot be modified.
+Auto scaling group will not launch new instance based on the latest image of main instance.

+- Target Group is a way of getting network traffic routed via specified protocols and ports to specified instances.
+It's basically load balancing on a port level.
+This is used mostly to allow accessing many applications running on different ports but the same instance.

 # Cloudwatch EC2 :